bkager/Tiny-node-cookbook/resources.md

 # Resources

-A collection of books, webpages, tutorials, and so on that I've found helpful.
+A collection of books, webpages, and tutorials that I've found helpful.

 ## Books